avyan-k/MAIS-202-F2023-ASL-Processing/documentation.md

 - We want to predict the unlabeled data (target domain) with our labeled kaggle dataset (source domain)
 - Add a lost function (correlation alignment) at the last CNN layer

-## Solution 2: Train Model on Only Hand Guesture
+## Solution 2: Pre-process dataset with MediaPipe

-- Would need to process and create the hand gesture posture data of the currently used dataset
+- Instead of images being our dataset, we have 21 features (hand-knuckles corrdinates) per data
-- Train on that data instead
+- Train with an MLP on that data instead of CNN
-- Use hand recognition when using webcam
+- Use hand recognition with webcam
-- Captures hand guesture posture